microsoft/Olive/docs/source/features/huggingface_model_optimization.md

 # Huggingface Model Optimization

 ## Introduction
-This documents outlines the integrations between Olive and Huggingface.
+This document outlines the integrations between Olive and Huggingface.
 Discover how to use Huggingface resources within Olive.

 ## hf_config
 If you want to optimize a Huggingface model, or evaluate a Huggingface model, you will need `hf_config` defined in your `input_model` section.
 Please refer to [this section](../overview/options.md#input-model-information) for detailed parameters of `hf_config`.